• About

 Home » Recipes » Fall Dishes

-My Dutch apple pie recipe has the perfect, crumbly streusel topping over tender apples in a buttery crust.
-There's nothing as good a warm slice with a scoop of vanilla ice cream melting on top!
+This Dutch apple pie recipe has the perfect, crumbly streusel topping over tender apples in a buttery crust.
+It's straight from Grandma’s handwritten index card, smudged with butter and confidence.

 Overhead shot of an uncut Dutch apple pie with title text overlay.